So you want to apply for a Meyer grant?

 Learn more

 Over the next month, general information sessions will be held across the state.
 In addition, two Equitable Education webinars will be conducted March 19 and March 23.
 You can sign up for the Equitable Education webinars here.
-If you're unable to attend any sessions, or if you have questions about a specific project, please feel free to contact us at questions@mmt.org or 503-228-5512.
+If you're unable to attend any sessions, or if you have questions about a specific project, please feel free to contact us at questions [at] mmt.org or 503-228-5512.
 You can also check out our Feb.
 27 "Get to know Meyer's Equitable Education portfolio" webinar where we shared insights into what fits within the scope of our portfolio, offered our strategy for investing in the "gap," introduced our priority populations and much more.

 Finally, we've organized a set of Applicant Resources to make the process easier.
 You'll find additional information, tools and advice on topics ranging from diversity, equity and inclusion to Meyer's definition of collaborations.